 Want to know how to succeed at a virtual admissions interview?
 Our FREE six-point guide will help you prepare!

 We have a few options for you to tour our beautiful school.
 Enjoy a narrated 360 virtual tour to see our classrooms, library, dining hall, student center, athletic facilities, and more.
-Or, join one of our current students for a live, virtual tour.
-Our students are ready to take you on a Zoom tour of Hopkins live so that you can experience Hopkins operating in our hybrid format.
-To take the 360 Tour now, click below.
-To schedule a live virtual tour, call (203) 397-1001 x211 or click below.
+Or, register for an in-person tour of campus this summer on either July 15 or August 5.

 2. Watch Presentations from Our Virtual Open House